This page contains a collection of the main and most useful resource-related datasets (plus a few others used in my research).

 Oil, gas and mineral data

-PathFinder database (Wood Mackenzie) //subscription-only// Contains comprehensive global locational data on oil and gas exploration wells, fields, blocks and information on production and investment volumes.
+PathFinder Upstream Oil & Gas database (Wood Mackenzie) //subscription-only// Contains global locational and temporal data on oil and gas exploration wells, fields, blocks and information on operators, ownership, production and investment volumes.

-Raw Materials Database (RMG/SNL) //subscription-only// Contains comprehensive global locational data on metal and mineral mines including information on opening years, production and some other variables.
+Raw Materials Database (RMG/SNL/S&P) //subscription-only// Contains comprehensive global locational data on metal and mineral mines including information on opening years, production and some other variables.

 Publicly available data: